 Pinball Map FAQ

 This location closed/no longer has machines.
+What do I do - do I need to tell you?

 Simply remove all the machines from it.
 We get notified once a week about empty locations, and then we delete them (sometimes we wait longer to delete them because we want to verify that the machines are really gone).
 So, no need to tell us.
 But still, thanks for telling us and for updating the map!